Careless Driving Charge Ontario

 This is a serious provincial offence under the Ontario Highway Traffic Act, section 130(3) that may result in a jail sentence, disastrous fines and loss of your driver’s licence.
 But you won’t get a criminal record, as it’s not a criminal offence.

-What are the Penalties for Careless Driving in Ontario in 2024?
+Penalties for Careless Driving in Ontario

 Penalties for Careless Driving NOT Causing Bodily Injury or Death: